 You can read more about WEN’s activities and events in our newsletters.

-Men are welcome, and encouraged, to join WEN and come along to WEN events, although please note that some activities (such as the mentoring retreat and media register) are targeted specifically at supporting the careers of women.
+Men are welcome, and encouraged, to support and join WEN by coming along to WEN events, although please note that some activities (such as the mentoring retreat and media register) are targeted specifically at supporting the careers of women.

 Anyone with an interest in economics or gender equality is welcome to join WEN.
 You can join WEN by becoming a member of your state/territory’s branch of the Economic Society of Australia (ESA).
 WEN’s membership scope expands across academia, government, private business organisations and the education sector.

 WEN members are offered discounted registration fees for AGEW2019.
-All current WEN members will be sent a discount code to use when registering.
-If you wish to join WEN before registering for AGEW2019, please email the AGEW administrators to ensure you receive your WEN member discount code.
+All current WEN members have been sent a discount code to use when registering.
+If you wish to join WEN to benefit from this discount, please email the AGEW administrators with proof of your new ESA/WEN membership to receive your discount code.

 Home | Call for papers | Invited speakers | Program | Key dates | Registration | Venue information | Accommodation & transport | Visiting Melbourne | Event sponsors | Organising committee | About WEN | Previous AGEW events | Contact us